This post may contain affiliate links. Read the full disclosure here.

-Even in you’re not growing your plants in clear receptacles,, you can just take the plant out and have a look.
+Even if you’re not growing your plants in clear receptacles, you can just take the plant out and have a look.

-When you initially transfer your plant from soil to water, you’ll need to keep an eye out for root rot, and trim of any as soon as you see it.
+When you initially transfer your plant from soil to water, you’ll need to keep an eye out for root rot and trim off any as soon as you see it.

 Cons of growing a Monstera in water

 Ok, it isn’t for me, because I have an aquarium.
 Every week or so I replace the water with fresh aquarium water, and do little else.

 But if you don’t have an aquarium, you’ll need to change the water frequently and add fertiliser.
 Whilst you could just use regular fertiliser, plants grown in water need micronutrients as well as the macronutrients usually found in plant fertilisers.

 Algae is unlikely to have a negative effect on your plant, but it looks pretty gross, and is nigh on impossible to prevent.

 DO NOT be swayed by people that tell you that a fish will help.
 Not only is it cruel to keep a fish in an unfiltered, unheated tank, IT WON’T HELP.

 Take it from someone that’s had fish for over a decade – very few fish/snails will eat algae effectively.
 They’ll eat their delicious fish food instead.